steatgolf/DevSecOps_CI-CD_Pipeline/README.md

 After the EC2 instance is created by Terraform, a `user_data` script name `ubuntu_provision.sh` is used to provision the instance with necessary software:

 * **Docker Engine:** To run the containerized FastAPI application.
-* **AWS CLI:** To interact with AWS services if needed (though SSM reduces direct CLI dependency for deployment).
+* **AWS CLI:** To interact with AWS services.

 *Note:* Using SSM Agent (pre-installed on most recent AMIs) and Run Command for deployment is preferred over SSH-based provisioning for enhanced security.
 Ensure the EC2 instance's IAM role has the `AmazonSSMManagedInstanceCore` policy attached.

 ## 3. CI/CD Pipeline (GitHub Actions)

-The `.github/workflows/main.yml` file defines the automated pipeline triggered on pushes or pull requests to the main branch.
+The `.github/workflows/main.yml` file defines the automated pipeline triggered on pushes requests to the main branch.

-**Pipeline Stages:**
+**Pipeline Stages**

-1.  **Checkout Code:** Checks out the repository code.
+1.  **Checkout Code** Checks out the repository code.

-2.  **Set up Python:** Configures the Python environment.
+2.  **Set up Python** Configures the Python environment.

 3.  **Run Unit Tests:**
     * Installs Python dependencies (`requirements.txt`).
     * Executes FastAPI unit tests using `pytest`.
-    * `pytest tests/`

 4.  **SonarQube SAST Scan:**
     * Integrates with SonarQube (Cloud) to perform Static Application Security Testing.
-    * Requires SonarQube token, and project key configured as GitHub Secrets.
+    * Requires SonarQube token as a GitHub repository secrets.

 5.  **Snyk SCA Scan:**
     * Scans project dependencies (`requirements.txt`) for known vulnerabilities using Snyk.
-    * Requires `SNYK_TOKEN` configured as a GitHub Secret.
+    * Requires `SNYK_TOKEN` configured as a GitHub repository secrets.
     * Uploads `snyk_report.json` as a build artifact.

 6.  **Build Docker Image:**